 SDGs are imagined as a national goal, but in the case of nursing the workforce retention, education and migration goals are shaped by global demands and discourses that frame the increasingly internationalized profession of nursing.
 The ability of states to meet SDGs 4.3 (access to training), 10.7 (migration regulation) and 3.c (retention of healthcare workers) in the case of nursing is curtailed by global operations, practices and desires.
 States face a quandary in the face of health worker retention, since the rewards of international migration (remittances and productive international employment of their population) suppress the need to comprehensively improve working conditions at home.
 One workforce planning solution is the overproduction of nurses via increasingly privatized education and training systems.
-The negative consequences of this are a reduction in training quality and the emergence of practices of local exploitation of junior nurses who need hospital experience in order to enter the international migration system.
-Sending states need to regulate private educational and health systems in order to monitor and reduce such opportunities for exploitation, and workforce retention must be addressed through increased investment in health care systems.
-Transit and receiving states need to review professional regulatory and credential systems and work experience demands in order to more effectively match internationally trained nurses to the actual workforce demands that require them, and visa processes must facilitate fair migration.
+Yet this results in a reduction in training quality and the emergence of exploitative practices of junior nurses who require hospital experience to enter the international migration system.
+Sending states must regulate private educational and health systems to monitor and reduce such opportunities for exploitation, and workforce retention must be addressed through increased investment in health care systems.
+Transit and receiving states need to review professional regulatory and credential systems and work experience demands to more effectively match internationally trained nurses to the actual workforce demands required.
+Furthermore, visa processes must facilitate fair migration.

-International collaboration is key to the success of the SDGs, and in the case of the international mobility of nurses and other health workers, one clear area of collaboration is in the collection, analysis and utilization of data on the production and mobility of workers in order to develop effective workforce and levels planning.
-We are witnessing the global integration of nursing labour markets through the export orientated activities of states and markets, and this has implications for regulatory frameworks.
-The internationalization of the labour force demands greater coordination of regulatory frameworks so that they may both protect health systems while promoting fair migration.
+International collaboration is key to the success of the SDGs, and in the case of the international mobility of nurses and other health workers, one clear area of collaboration is in the collection, analysis and utilization of data on the production and mobility of workers in order to develop effective workforce planning.
+We are witnessing the global integration of nursing labour markets through the export-orientated activities of states and markets, and this has implications for regulatory frameworks.
+The internationalization of the labour force demands greater coordination of regulatory frameworks so that they may protect health systems while promoting fair migration.
 The paper calls for greater attention to the global structuring of feminized migrant mobility in the area of nursing in order to highlight the limited ability of national policies to address SDG goals.

 Acknowledgements